scottishgovernment/economicactionplan.mygov.scot/pages/overview/transforming-scotland.md

 * Boosting inwards migration through creating one of the most attractive societies to live, work and study in.

-* Committing over £1 billion to deliver 100% coverage of city region growth deals throughout Scotland and supporting a diverse and vibrant rural economy.
+* Committing over £1 billion to deliver city region deals throughout Scotland and supporting a diverse and vibrant rural economy by achieving 100% coverage of Scotland with a growth deal.

 * Delivering 100% access to superfast broadband of 30Mbps to all homes and businesses across Scotland by the end of 2021.